XAI4GEO/Deepforest_Trials/siamese_network/readme.md

 ind_experiments: Contains the individual notebooks with different experiments using the siamese network

-experiment.py: python file for running the siamese network with manual capability for model tuning
+siamese_network.py: python file for running the siamese network with manual capability for model tuning

+siamese_with_data_augmentation.py: python file for running siamese network with data augmentation, where each image is compared with every other image available in the dataset

 optimized_*: The optimized files after hyperparameter tuning